maxiaopeng/dualmarker/README.md

 ![](man/figures/README-unnamed-chunk-20-1.png)<!-- -->

-  - plot-4: CPE ‘CPE’ is concordant probability to evaluate the performance of Cox model using CPE package
+  - plot-4: CPE ‘CPE’ is concordant probability estimate to evaluate the performance of Cox model using *CPE* package

 <!-- end list -->